m-ab-s/media-autobuild_suite/README.md

 --------

 ### This is for CUDA and libnpp, not for NVENC, it is built with ffmpeg by default
+#### scale_cuda had switched from using the full cuda sdk to using the ffnvcodec headers and loader.

-For `--enable-cuda-sdk` and `--enable-libnpp` to work, you need either NVIDIA's [CUDA SDK](https://developer.nvidia.com/cuda-toolkit) installed with `CUDA_PATH` variable to be set system-wide and VS2017 installed which should come with vswhere.exe.
+For `--enable-cuda-nvcc` and `--enable-libnpp` to work, you need either NVIDIA's [CUDA SDK](https://developer.nvidia.com/cuda-toolkit) installed with `CUDA_PATH` variable to be set system-wide and VS2017 installed which should come with vswhere.exe.
 If for some reason `CUDA_PATH` isn't set and `vswhere.exe` isn't installed, you need to export the `CUDA_PATH` variable path using the above mentioned user files and manually export the correct `PATH` including the absolute cygpath-converted path to MSVC's `cl.exe`.

 ### You do not need to do the following if you installed the SDK with the default locations etc